 Option 1: Customize Job Role and Department Response Options

-- Organizations customize to obtain more value from their employee survey feedback.
+- Organizations customize to obtain more value from their purchased BCG Insights Report package.
 If the generic Job Role and Department selections on the standard employee survey don’t align with your unique organizational structure, presenting custom response options will ensure that your feedback report segregates the survey response data into meaningful and actionable demographic breakouts.

 - Employees will be more likely to select an accurate response.
 Presenting Job Role and Department response options that are familiar to your employees will help them to choose the correct response.
 They’ll also be less likely to default to the miscellaneous category of “Other” because they’re unable to recognize their specific category.
 As a result, the response data reported in the Job Role and Department demographic categories will be more credible.